jshum/blog/_posts/2012-12-17-fortran-lisp-paradigm.md

 ---
 layout: post
 title: "fortran vs lisp paradigms"
-description: ""
-category:
+tldr: "A little rant about why learning the lambda calculus way of learning programming isn't as useful as the scientific fortan way."
-tags: [cs, theory of knowledge, math, algorithms]
+tags: [cs, theory of knowledge, math, algorithms, theory of computation, lambda calculus, science]
 ---

 Some notes on math and computer science: